JiachenRen/java-algebra-system/README.md

 ```

 #### Composite Operation
-This operation type is what truly grants JMC computer algebra system's flexibility.
+This operation type is what truly grants Java Algebra System's flexibility.
 A composite operation is an operation that takes in multiple operands/arguments.
 For example, `sum(x*ln(a),x,7*3*5)` would be a valid **composite operation**.
 Similar to unary operation, binary operation, and constants, it is extensible.
 For more information about the extensibility of composite operation, please refer to **Extensibility** section.
-As another example, the first derivative could also be expressed as a composite operation in JMC -- `derivative(cos(x),x)` -- taking the first derivative of `cos(x)` with respect to x:
+As another example, the first derivative could also be expressed as a composite operation in JAS -- `derivative(cos(x),x)` -- taking the first derivative of `cos(x)` with respect to x:
 ```java
 Compiler.compile("derivative(derivative(cos(x),x),x)") //returns an operable defined as -cos(x), which is the second derivative of cos(x)
 ```